GenieFramework/GenieBuilderDemos/README.md

-# GenieBuilderDemos

-This repository contains the code for the Genie Builder demos.
-For step-by-step tutorials, check out the [Genie Framework Blog](https://genieframework.com/blog/index.html).
+This repository contains apps ready to be deployed on [Genie Cloud](geniecloud.io), or loaded into [Genie Builder](https://marketplace.visualstudio.com/items?itemName=GenieBuilder.geniebuilder).
+For step-by-step tutorials, check out the [tutorials page](https://learn.geniecloud.io/tutorials).

-To run the demos, install the Genie Builder VSCode plugin and copy the contents of this repository into `~/.julia/geniebuilder/`.
+To run the demos, sign up for a Genie Cloud account and follow [this guide](https://learn.geniecloud.io/guides/importing-genie-apps#bootstrapping-your-account-with-the-demos-repository).
+These steps are also valid for Genie Builder.

 ## Boostrapping your Genie Cloud account / Genie Builder